agatoneq/Edukujez-Online-Gradebook/README.md

-# 📚 Edukujez – Online Gradebook System
+# 📚 EdukuJeż – Online Gradebook System

 A collaborative project developed as part of a Software Engineering course.
 The application is a Windows Forms-based electronic gradebook system designed to support schools and universities in managing students, subjects, grades, and user interactions.